2 Conference Room Booking Stereotypes Every Office Has

 There is really two crucial reasons with this stereotype that make it such an annoyance for everyone involved.

-- Money - You know the old saying, time = money, so if you're wasting time resolving issues with the cat burglar, you're wasting precious money as well.
-If your company used room booking management software, you'd easily keep the cat burglar at bay.
+You know the old saying, time = money.
+If you’re wasting time resolving issues with the cat burglar, you’re wasting precious money as well.
+If your company used room booking management software, you’d easily keep the cat burglar at bay.